jmersonuo/jmersonuo.github.io/Activities/Mapbox-Quick-Start-Guide.md

 ```

-You will also want to apply some CSS to specify what the layout looks like.
-This is particularly important for the map div, which *won't* show up on the page until you give it a height:
+You will also want to apply some CSS to specify what the layout looks like. **This is particularly important** for the map div, which *won't* show up on the page until you give it a height.

+The CSS below means the body section of your web page has 0 margin or padding, and the div with the ID "map", will fill the space 0 pixles from the top, to 0 pixles from the bottom, and 100% of the width of your browser page... resulting in a full page map!

 ```css
         body { margin:0; padding:0; }
         #map { position:absolute; top:0; bottom:0; width:100%; }
 ```

-This means the body div of your web page has 0 margin or padding, and the div with the ID "map", will fill the space 0 pixles from the top, to 0 pixles from the bottom, and 100% of the width of your browser page... resulting in a full page map!

 <a title="Felix.leg [CC BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0/)], via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File:Css_box_model.svg"><img width="512" alt="Css box model" src="https://upload.wikimedia.org/wikipedia/commons/thumb/5/53/Css_box_model.svg/512px-Css_box_model.svg.png"></a>